-F-1 Optional Practical Training (OPT)
+What is Optional Practical Training (OPT)?

 Download and print the OPT Handout (pdf).
 The handout includes forms for completion and an explanation of the OPT application process.

 The ISSO will process the student’s OPT application within 5-7 business days of receipt and email the student when their OPT I-20 has been processed.
 The student must then submit a copy of the OPT I-20 to USCIS along with a list of other documents outlined in the above OPT application.

 Once USCIS approves the OPT application, they will issue an Employment Authorization Card (EAC) that the student must obtain in order to work in the US.

 What if I have trouble finding a job while on OPT?